Wilcolab/Anythink-Market-dsn9f/readme.md

 ## First setup

+Run `docker-compose up` from the root directory and check that the backend then verify that the backend is up by hitting [http://localhost:3000/api/ping](http://localhost:3000/api/ping).
+In order to test the frontend, open the user registration page and create a test user.
+Here’s the link: [http://localhost:3001/register](http://localhost:3001/register).

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_